Modality (human–computer interaction): Human–computer modalities

 With the increasing popularity of smartphones, the general public are becoming more comfortable with the more complex modalities.
-Speech recognition was a major selling point of the iPhone 4S and following Apple products, with the introduction of Siri.
+Motion and orientation are commonly used in smartphone mapping applications.
+Speech recognition is widely used with Virtual Assistant applications.
+Computer Vision is now common in camera applications that are used to scan documents and QR codes.

 Using multiple modalities

 Having multiple modalities in a system gives more affordance to users and can contribute to a more robust system.
 Having more also allows for greater accessibility for users who work more effectively with certain modalities.
 Multiple modalities can be used as backup when certain forms of communication are not possible.
 This is especially true in the case of redundant modalities in which two or more modalities are used to communicate the same information.
 Certain combinations of modalities can add to the expression of a computer-human or human-computer interaction because the modalities each may be more effective at expressing one form or aspect of information than others.

 There are six types of cooperation between modalities, and they help define how a combination or fusion of modalities work together to convey information more effectively.